gopi487krishna/proposal-gsoc-2020/README.md

 2. Buffered Mode ( Small Files )
 3. Memory Mapped Mode ( Large Files)

-> The code given below is pseudocode.
-Actual implementation may vary by a little, Also enforcing this kind of interface requires a little change in the main codebase.
+> The code given below is pseudocode but a similar working implementation for a small part of FITS module is given i Actual implementation may vary by a little, Also enforcing this kind of interface requires a little change in the main codebase.

 In order to access the primary HDU the user will have to simply write